indirect/andre.arko.net/_posts/2013-12-04-how-to-be-an-ally.md

   2. Meritocracy doesn't solve subconscious biases.
 In fact, a study found that performance evaluations in so-called meritocracies were more biased against women and minorities than evaluations outside them.
   3. Helping minorities is not unfair to the majority—the majority is already better off than those who need help are even after they get helped.

 Fortunately, the entire list of complaints is so common that there are already well-researched responses to all of them.
-A wonderfully concise list can be found on Julie Pagano's blog in her post entitled "101 Off Limits".
+A wonderfully concise list can be found on Julie Pagano's blog, in her post [101 Off Limits](http://juliepagano.com/blog/2013/11/02/101-off-limits/).
 In it, she quickly covers the most common arguments against diversity, feminism, and women.
 Most answers also include links to other responses with tons of detail and research.

 There's a ton more to learn about this, but it's hard to tackle all at once.
 If you'd like to learn how deep the rabbit hole goes, I've collected a few links that you can use as starting points to learn more.